No767/Dcey-SMP-Hub/README.md

 # To do list

-- [ ] Build Jenkins Pipeline for this repo
+- [x] Build Jenkins Pipeline for this repo
+- [ ] Convert all CSS Files to Sass